M4rt4M/Personal-website/README.md

 # Personal-website
-This is a project developed as part of IN4.0 Talent Academy programme (Cohort 4).
+This is a project started as part of IN4.0 Talent Academy programme (Cohort 4) and further developed on the ShiftClick course.